danielbodnar/awesome-stars/README.md

 ## cloud-native

+- [layer5io/layer5](https://github.com/layer5io/layer5) - Layer5, expect more from your infrastructure
+- [glasskube/glasskube](https://github.com/glasskube/glasskube) - 🧊 The next generation Package Manager for Kubernetes 📦 Featuring a GUI and a CLI.
+Glasskube packages are dependency aware, GitOps ready and can get automatic updates via a central public package repos
 - [joseadanof/awesome-cloudnative-trainings](https://github.com/joseadanof/awesome-cloudnative-trainings) - Awesome Trainings from Cloud Native Computing Foundation Projects and Kubernetes related software
 - [headlamp-k8s/headlamp](https://github.com/headlamp-k8s/headlamp) - A Kubernetes web UI that is fully-featured, user-friendly and extensible
 - [rwxrob/boost](https://github.com/rwxrob/boost) - Get started right.
 Become a shell native.
 This is the way.